Serving Kansas City, Overland Park, Shawnee, & Independence – Free Quotes!

 Having a Gas Line Emergency?

-Once you are safely away from the potential danger from fumes, call an experienced professional like John The Plumber to come out right away to help locate and repair the problem.
-If testing is not done by a certified technician it may result in increased danger or a false sense of security from improper testing procedures.
+Once you are safely away from the potential danger from fumes, call an experienced professional like John The Plumber to come out right away to help locate any potential leak with a gas pressure test and repair the problem.
+If gas pressure testing is not done by a certified technician it may result in increased danger or a false sense of security from improper testing procedures.

 What are the signs of a gas leak?